Do you really want to know about me or what you hope I can do for you?

 What do those degrees on the wall and letters after my name even mean?

 As a University of South Carolina graduate my Master's Degree is in Social Work (MSW).
 After graduating my profession is required to take a state exam to become licensed, then becoming an LMSW.
 After two years of practice experience and supervision post licensing we are then required to sit for YET ANOTHER clinical exam in order to become independently licensed and do clinical practice in a private setting, becoming an LISW-CP.

 In addition to my clinical social work education, I have completed EMDRIA approved EMDR training, levels I and II, informed by attachment and somatic therapies and currently working on certification.
 I have extensive training and practice in Dialectical Behavior Therapy (DBT), using an informed approach.
 I am also a Certified Addictions Counselor (CAC) through South Carolina Association of Alcoholism and Drug Abuse Counselors (SCAADAC).
-Additionally, I present to other professionals in areas of my specialties and teach at the graduate level for the USC College of Social Work.
+In the past I have presented to other professionals in areas of my specialties, currently teaching at the graduate level for the USC College of Social Work.
 I have worked in various clinical settings including acute psychiatric hospitalization with adults, intensive outpatient with adolescents and families, residential treatment with adolescents and families, foster care residential with adolescents and supervised visitation with children and families.